honestbleeps/engineering-manager-toolbox/README.md

 - Is the team modeling inclusive behavior?
   - Are people delivering feedback to each other, even when it's difficult?
   - Are people receiving feedback well?
   - When was the last time your team delivered feedback to you *about* you?
+(If it has been a while, solicit some)

 # Individual Performance Tracking